sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-restore/cp-sdk-android-flows-restore.md

 ---
 title: Add a Restore Flow
 description: Add a restore flow that executes when the app is reopened.
-The restore flow will present the passcode screen, unlock the secure stores and update the client policy specified in the SAP Cloud Platform Mobile Services.
+The restore flow will present the passcode screen, unlock the secure stores and update the client policy specified in the SAP Mobile Services.
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, products>sap-cloud-platform, operating-system>android, topic>mobile]
+tags: [ tutorial>beginner, products>sap-business-technology-platform, operating-system>android, topic>mobile]
-primary_tag: products>sap-cloud-platform-sdk-for-android
+primary_tag: products>android-sdk-for-sap-btp
 ---

 ## Prerequisites